In Finch the Court of Appeal declines to define significant indirect effects for EIA

 He held that the legislative words “likely significant effects of the proposed development” do not need any paraphrase or gloss (para 39).

 All three Lord Justices held that the question of whether an environmental impact was an effect of the development for which planning permission was sought was not a “true legal test” (para 41, with paras 95 and 141).
 Rather, consideration needs to be given to the degree of connection between the development and its putative effects.
 They also disagreed with Holgate J that the GHG emissions from future combustion of the refined oil products were, as a matter of law, incapable of falling within the scope of EIA (para 43).
 Rather, the question of whether the scope 3 emissions of the oil extraction needed to be assessed was one of fact and evaluative judgment for the planning authority (para 57).
-The downstream emissions of hydrocarbon development might properly be regarded as indirect environmental effects, depending on the specifics of the project (para 67).
+The downstream emissions of hydrocarbon development might properly be regarded as indirect environmental effects, depending on the specifics of the project (paras 57 and 62-63).

 In the particular circumstances of this case, the Senior President held, the Council’s decision to exclude downstream GHG emissions from the EIA was lawful.
 Lewison LJ agreed.